twmr/gerrit.el/README.md

 * uploading changes (`gerrit-upload`)
 * downloading changes (`gerrit-download` and `gerrit-download-transient`)
 * creating a dashboard  (`gerrit-dashboard`)
-* creating buffers that contain details about gerrit topics an gerrit changes (`gerrit-section-topic-info` and `gerrit-section-change-info`).
+* creating buffers that contain details about gerrit topics and gerrit changes (`gerrit-section-topic-info` and `gerrit-section-change-info`).

 The function `gerrit-upload` uses the `transient` package (if